 “The Mahabharata is the greatest and the largest epic ever written.
 It is Indian,” Mr. Salim said, with a note of reverence.
-“The Vedas--tomes of ancient, timeless knowledge--are millennia old.
-From those Vedas, over 5,000 years prior, India gave us yoga,” he said, drawing out the last word.
-He looked up to the ceiling before he continued, “hundreds of years before Christ was even born, Prince Siddhartha sat beneath a Bodi tree, attained enlightenment, and gave the world the teachings of Buddhism.
+“The Vedas—tomes of ancient, timeless knowledge—are millennia old.
+From those Vedas, more than five thousand years prior, India gave us yoga,” he said, drawing out the last word.
+He looked up to the ceiling before he continued, “hundreds of years before Christ was even born, Prince Siddhartha sat beneath the Bodhi tree, attained enlightenment, and gave the world the teachings of Buddhism.
 Hinduism.
-Jainism, Trigonometry, the Fibonacci sequence, chess.
+Jainism, trigonometry, the Fibonacci sequence, chess.
 What do all these have in common, Rohit?”

 “They were Indian,” Rohit said.

-“They were OLD India,” Salim corrected.
-“In the late 1900s, long after Partition and freedom from British rule, India exploded.
+“They were old India,” Salim corrected.
+“In the late nineteen hundreds, long after partition and freedom from British rule, India exploded.
 It grew but lacked discipline and vision.
-In the early 2000s, it became clear to many that clinging to the old ways was holding us back.
+In the early two thousands, it became clear to many that clinging to the old ways was holding us back.
 India was one of the twin tigers of Asia, but she was ceding her power to China.
 Do you know what changed?”

 Rohit struggled to recall his Indian history, “Modi’s monetary reform?
-The clean air revolution of 2028?
+The clean air revolution of twenty twenty-eight?
 Jio’s AI platform getting adopted worldwide?” he offered.